keithbuhler/keithbuhler.github.io/_posts/2020-10-27-trump-prediction-2.md

 It seems pretty obvious to many people that Joe Biden is destined for the White House.

 Biden is a superior candidate in many ways.
-He has experience (40 years to Trump's 4) and he is a faily normal politician.
+He has experience (40 years to Trump's 4) and he is a fairly normal politician.
 He's an insider.
+He's predictable.
+He doesn't motivate people the way Bernie or even Kamala did.
+But he's safe.

-It was odd that Trump one but now that he's "inside" the Republican party, he's still less of an insider than Vice President Biden.
+It was exceedingly strange that Trump won in 2016.
+But now that he's "inside" the Republican party, he's still less of an insider than Vice President Biden.

 In addition to conventional wisdom, there are good reasons to think Biden will win:

 #### Polls

 - Biden has enjoyed a lead in the polls for months.
-- The 538 Blog favors him, even though Nate Silver [acknowledges on Trump has a chance, as he did in 2016.
+- The 538 Blog favors him, even though Nate Silver [acknowledges on Trump has a chance, as he did in 2016.](https://projects.fivethirtyeight.com/polls/president-general/)
 - Also, most individual polls favor Biden.
 [The USC Dornsife poll favored Trump in 2016, but it has favored Biden for months.](http://cesrusc.org/election/)
 - [The IBD/Tipp favored Trump in 2016 for several weeks.](http://www.investors.com/politics/ibd-tipp-presidential-election-poll/) This year, [it shows Trump at a slight deficit.](https://www.investors.com/news/trump-vs-biden-poll-race-stays-close-ibd-tipp-presidential-poll/)
 - [AI models almost universally predict Biden.](https://www.270towin.com/2020-election-forecast-predictions/)